Roncal Valley: Tourism

 As a tourist destination, the Roncal Valley is known for hiking trails in the Pyrenees, its villages, the tomb of the tenor Julián Gayarre, and the Larra-Belagua Ski Center.

 Cheese

 The Roncal Valley is well known for its local artisan cheese, named Roncal cheese after the valley.
 Inhabitants of the valley have worked to develop food tourism based on the local cheese.
+The milk used to make Roncal cheese comes from Rasa Aragonesa and Latxa sheep who feed on pastures and forage.
+The cheese is left to mature for at least four months after being dry-salted, and it is said to smell like herbs and flowers after fully ripening.
+The cheese's flavor is slightly piquant, or rich and olive-like, and it has a smooth brown rind.
+Many of the methods involved in preparing Roncal cheese are family secrets.
 The cheese enjoys Spanish denominación de origen and EU Protected designation of origin status.

 Language

 The Roncal Valley was historically home to the Roncalese dialect of Basque and all of its municipalities are located in Navarre's mixed language zone.

 The last native speakers of Roncalese Basque died in the 1970s and 80s, and the Spanish spoken in the area retains some influence from Basque.

 Notably, in Spanish, word-final -r corresponds to a single, tapped -r- in related words.

 The demonyms used in the Roncal Valley's Spanish are likely the only exceptions to that rule, because of Basque influence.

 In Basque, word-final -r typically corresponds to a double, trilled -rr- in related words.

 According to José Ignacio Hualde, in the Roncal Valley's Spanish, each town's demonym is formed with the borrowed Basque suffix -(t)ar, whose final -r becomes a trill before the Spanish plural or feminine form.
 Thus, the masculine single form gardar 'man from Garde' corresponds to the feminine gardarra and the plural gardarres.

 This is restricted to the Roncal Valley because of a particularity of Roncalese Basque.
 In other dialects the citation form of nouns has the article -a at the end, and nouns and adjectives borrowed into Spanish under that form.
 Thus, in other areas the equivalent suffix is borrowed as -(t)arra, as in donostiarra 'from Donostia'.